-Table 17: Security Errors in eScreening
+Table 17: Security Errors in IRDS

-Note: If a Veteran attempts to take an assessment without known credentials (last name and last four SSN digits) the system will treat the issues as being a data condition instead of an error condition. eScreening is designed to handle new Veterans who do not have VistA records.
-Since the system cannot know whether the Veteran user is new to VistA or simply mistyping his credentials, the system will treat the Veteran as a new VHA patient. eScreening staff will then be responsible for addressing the Veteran’s status.
-If the Veteran already has a VistA record, staff will be able to map the eScreening record to the VistA record.
-On the other hand, if the Veteran is truly new, VA will need to create a new VistA record for the Veteran, and then map his or her eScreening record to the new VistA record.

 Time-outs

-In eScreening, timeouts can occur between the client and the server, and between the server and VistA.
-Timeouts can be due to capacity issues with regard to the eScreening server, the VistA server, or the network fabric in between.
-It is expected that most timeouts will be due to capacity or contention issues caused by the tablet communicating with the server over VA WIFI, no on the server itself or between the server and VistA.
+In IRDS, timeouts can occur between the client and the server, and between the server and CDW.
+Timeouts can be due to capacity issues with regard to the IRDS server, the CDW server, or the network fabric in between.
+It is expected that most timeouts will be due to capacity or contention issues caused by the browser communicating with the server over VA network, no on the server itself or between the server and CDW.
 When any part of the system times out, the application displays a user-friendly error message indicating that the user should talk to the clerk.
 The following table summarizes the types of possible timeouts: